Wherein Stray Cat NOLA Learns How to Make a Proper Martini, Is Inevitably Entertained by a Catfight and Entertains You With...

 11. ...the mouse that never dies.
 This term is used, by cats, similarly to how they use 'foie gras': as something that is supremely good, but, more specifically, as something that is supremely pleasurable.
 Imagine a mouse that you can nibble off its feet, drive your incisors through its eye sockets--impaling its tiny inconsequential brain--rip its guts out and chew in half, and yet still scampers and squeaks and heaves and gasps with its miniscule heart ceaselessly thumping out the overwhelming terror and existential confrontation of the tortured cessation of its miserable life forever and ever and ever and never takes a final breath, not ever...imagine that.
 So.
 Supremely.
 Pleasurable.

 12. sheba.
 A female cat.
 Used interchangeably, when convenient for cats, with the female of any species, it was also villein slang in the 1920's for, "a young woman with sex appeal."
 Who knew?
 Editors of Time-Life Books (2000).
 The Jazz Age | The 20's (p.33).
 New York: Bishop Books, Inc.

 13. "Hell is truth seen too late."
 Thomas Hobbes.
 English philosopher, circa 1600's.

 14. Nick & Nora glass.
 This particular type of cocktail glass is named for Nick and Nora Charles.
 First appearing in the 1934 film, The Thin Man, and played by William Powell and Myrna Loy, this screen couple became as known for their cocktail shenanigans as for their sleuthing of criminal cases.
-The following article will enlighten you: The Incredible Return of the Nick & Nora Glass by Kelly Magyarics, Liquor-dot-com, February 10, 2017.
+They favored drinking from the elegance of this style glass.